KundanKarna/Retails-Sales-Analysis-project-using-Power-BI/README.md

 - Building interactive reports and dashboards
 - Publishing reports with Row-Level Security (RLS), auto-refresh, and subscription features

+# Data Collection or Requirement Gathering in Power BI
+Data collection and requirement gathering are crucial steps in the process of building and implementing any system, application, or project.
+They involve gathering, documenting, and analyzing the information needed to understand the goals, constraints, and specifications of the project.
+In this step we will mainly focus on BRD, FRD, and Datasets from various sources which will be shared to you by clients.
+Some of the clients provides only BRD document, and some are provides both BRD and FRD.
+In BRD it will have actual business use case and what needs to be done in this project.
+In FRD document, there might be some functionality involved like what needs to be done and each specific tasks that we need to perform.

 🗂️ Data Modeling